OSSSP/rackspace-how-to/content/retired-articles/sdks-for-java-ruby-python-nodejs-php-and-microsoftnet.md

 ### Downloading an SDK

 To download an SDK, follow the instructions on the SDK's web page.
-In general, you run a git clone command with the URL of the repository that you want to get as an argument.
+In general, you run a git clone --depth 1 command with the URL of the repository that you want to get as an argument.
 Because the clone operation downloads the files to your current directory, you should create an empty directory to hold the files before performing the download.